mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Speech Diarization [https://www.assemblyai.com/].</em>
           </p>

-     6. **Intent Classification.** Here, the goal is classifying the input speech according to its intent.
+     6. **Intent Classification.** Here, the goal is to classify the input speech according to its intent.
 Typically, this task is modeled as a classification task which labels each input audio sample with a set of non-binary properties as shown in the following figure.

           <p align="center">
           <img width="757" alt="Screenshot 2023-07-17 at 9 49 36 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/89e59100-738f-43fb-9051-55c96d483a7b">